 Drying your own herbs is really easy.
 All you really need is some string or twine and a warm, dry place with hooks or pegs to hang them from.

-Step 1: Gather your herbs.
+The first step is to gather the herbs you want to dry.
 The best time to do this, if it fits your schedule, is in the morning before the sun is shining on them.
 It’s also best to pick the herbs before the plants start to flower.

 * Note: It’s a good idea to write yourself a note or tie a string to the oven door to remind yourself that the herbs are in there so you don’t accidentally pre-heat the oven to 350 degrees to bake a batch of cookies.
 (Yep, definitely made that mistake before!)